 How does Craniosacral Therapy Help tinnitus?

 Craniosacral Therapy is very good for bringing you out of the adrenal state of fight, flight, freeze which causes the overall pattern of tinnitus to steadily calm down.
-Whatever the cause of your tinnitus, it’s important to teach yourself to feel your body again, and become aware of where the stress and tension is holding on that is feeding the tinnitus.
+Whatever the cause of your tinnitus (there are many), it’s important to teach yourself to feel your body again, and become aware of where the stress and tension is holding on that is feeding the tinnitus.

 You may not be able to relax properly at the moment because you only have a limited sense of what is going on below the neck.
 If you don't know what's going on in your body, how can you let go of it?
 Craniosacral Therapy helps you get in touch much more thoroughly so that you can let go and release subconscious tension.
 It teaches you how to divert the focus away from thinking and into feeling.
 This is not about generating thoughts in your head, its about lying back and letting the information come from your body back to your head.